thedhanawada/me/index.md

 ## Career Summary

-A seasoned Information Technology professional with over five years of experience developing software tools and helping organizations manage technology delivery.
-An established technology leader who oversees the technology ecosystem in an organization and integrates it to achieve efficiency and business objectives.
-Delivered large-scale projects within the organization in conjunction with cross-functional teams and technical partners.
+With five years of experience in the Information Technology field, I specialize in developing software solutions and assisting organizations with technology management.
+As a technology aficionado, my efforts focus on the smooth integration of systems to enhance efficiency and attain business goals.
+I have collaborated with a variety of teams and technical stakeholders to execute projects for a wide range of organizations, encompassing non-profit entities as well.
+Driven by a passion for community service, I am dedicated to applying my expertise in a manner that fosters significant, positive change.
 ## Education

 ### **University of Melbourne** `2020.2 - 2021.12`